microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 **Step 2 - Apply Dynamic Data Masking over the Name columns**

 Dynamic Data Masking (DDM) is something available in Azure SQL as well as in SQL Server.
-It limits data exposure by masking sensitive data to non-privileged users.
+It limits data exposure by masking sensitive data to non-privileged users at SQL Server vs the application having to code those type of rules.
 Azure SQL will recommend things for you to mask, or you can add masks manually.
 You'll mask the FirstName, MiddleName, and LastName columns which you reviewed in the previous step.

 In the Azure portal, navigate to your Azure SQL Database.
 In the left-hand menu, under Security, select **Dynamic Data Masking** and then select **+ Add mask**.